davidnwright/fall-2018-planning/literary-terms-twine.md

 **Character:**

-Character refers to the people (maybe animals, houses, robots, or other objects--see [[personification->Personification]] found in the text.
+Character refers to the people (maybe animals, houses, robots, or other objects--see [[personification->Personification]] found in the [[text->Text]].

-Characters have different levels of importance, with the main character being the one around whom the story is built or the one shaping the [[narrative->Narrative]].
+Characters have different levels of importance, with the main character being the one around whom the story is built or the one shaping the [[narrative->Narrative Structure]].
 At the same time, a character or characters will be the anchor for [[point-of-view->Point of View]].
 However, any figure who acts, thinks, speaks, or feels is generally a character and can drive the narrative, perhaps hindering the main character, or manipulating the main character.
-Subordinate characters often have greater [[symbolic->symbol]] roles.
+Subordinate characters often have greater [[symbolic->Symbol]] roles.

 Briefly, characters can do some or all of the following:
 <ul><li>speak, move, act, think, and feel.</li>
-<li>remain invisible as an entity within the story--often as [[omniscient narrators->Omniscient Narrator]]</li>
+<li>remain invisible as an entity within the story--often as [[third-person omniscient narrators->Third Person Narrative POV]]</li>
-<li>drive the [[structure->Structure]] of the [[narrative->Narrative]] forward, backward, sideways, or nowhere.</li>
+<li>drive the [[structure->Structure]] of the [[narrative->Narrative Structure]] forward, backward, sideways, or nowhere.</li>
 <li>act as a [[symbol->Symbol]] within the text.</li>
 <li>act as a signal for [[intertextuality->Intertextuality]] or [[allusion->Allusion]].</li>
 <li>reflect common and/or prevailing cultural, political, social, and moral expectations.</li>